AuctionSieve

 "Can you add support for sniping?"

-No. I'm part of the eBay affiliate network and eBay specifically disallows sniping.
+No. I'm part of the eBay Partner Network and they specifically disallow sniping.

 "Can AuctionSieve do xxx?"